Somebody adding milk to a cappuccino

 Soy milk made from soybeans

 This type of soy milk is high in FODMAPs.
-Monash University says that a serving of 1/2 cup or 125 ml is high in fructans and GOS.
+Monash University says that a serving of 1/2 cup or 125 ml is high in GOS.

-The following types of milk are high in FODMAPs.
+The following types of milk are high in FODMAPs and have no low FODMAP serving or only a very small low FODMAP serving.
 These can best be avoided if you are still in the elimination phase or when you know you react to lactose:

 Cow’s milk

 Cow’s milk contains lactose and is therefore only low FODMAP in very small amounts.
-A serving of 15 ml skimmed milk is low FODMAP.
-For semi-skimmed and whole milk 20 ml is a safe serving.
+A serving of 15 ml reduced fat milk is low FODMAP.
+For regular fat milk, 20 ml is a safe serving.

 Goat’s milk